 Ensure that you give them all the details so they can clearly understand your predicament.
 After you have followed these steps, you’ll need to wait for them to rectify the issue.
 It will often take a few days to be processed and fixed.

-How to fix disapproved ads due to malicious or unwanted software
+How to fix and appeal disapproved ads due to malicious or unwanted software

 Once you’ve addressed the malware on your website, you can follow these steps to fix any ads that have been disapproved by Google: